Mrinal-Agrawal/Campus_Collaborate/README.md

 ## Usage
 1. Integration with Outlook: The platform seamlessly integrates with Outlook, ensuring secure access to Campus Junta.
-2. Homepage: The homepage highlights the latest projects contributed by users fosters collaboration.
+2. Homepage: The homepage highlights the latest projects contributed by users and fosters collaboration.
 3. Comprehensive Profile Pages: Users can securely highlight their expertise and contributions within the campus community.
 4. Feedback System: The platform includes a feedback system where users can provide feedback on the latest projects.
 5. Dual Review System: The website features two review systems—one for ideation and another for project description — allowing for comprehensive feedback and refinement of project concepts and details.